bradfordharrison2606/blog/_posts/2024-08-08-EmblemCelica.md

 <br>

 # **Introduction**
-Celica represents the 2nd Fire Emblem Game: Gaiden and its 3DS Remake, Echoes.
+Celica represents the 2nd Fire Emblem Game: **Gaiden** and its 3DS Remake, **Echoes**.
 She is the first purely Magic-focused Emblem the Player acquires and is one of the only Magic-focused Emblems in the game.
 She specializes in increasing the raw magical damage of her wearer, providing tools to counter Corrupted Foes, and giving the occasional burst of extreme mobility.

 # **Initial Gameplay (Bond 1 - 10)**